Written by: Tammy McClellan, PharmD, Riverside Healthcare

 - Laboratory values: increased potassium, uric acid, phosphorous, LDH, and decreased calcium, renal disfunction

 - Clinical abnormalities: arrhythmias, seizures, muscle cramps and weakness

 - Drug selection examples: allopurinol, febuxostat, rasburicase

 - patients at higher risk are those receiving idelalisib, alemtuzumab, fludarabine-based chemotherapy and some small-molecule inhibitors

 - Herpes virus: Consider providing acyclovir or equivalent

-- Hepatitis B virus (HBV): Hepatitis B surface antigen and Hepatitis B core antibody testing by PCR
+- Hepatitis B virus (HBV): Hepatitis B surface antigen and Hepatitis B core antibody testing